-Today, more than 240 million people in over 200 countries play soccer, and the earliest form of the game dates back thousands of years.
+More than 240 million people in over 200 countries play soccer and the earliest form of the game dates back thousands of years.
 However, the beautiful game hasn’t always been as advanced as it is today – our ancestors played with skulls, stitched-up cloth, and even animal bladders before the invention of vulcanized rubber!

-Thanks to the non-stop progress of technology, today’s fans can find sports odds and soccer betting odds at the click of a button.
-Technology has served us in many more ways, though, and the soccer ball is no exception.
+Thanks to the non-stop progress of technology, players use advanced gear and technology and fans can engage with the game with online sports betting.
+Technology has served us in many ways, and the soccer ball is no exception.
 Read on as we take a look at the origin, history and evolution of the soccer ball.

 The earliest forms of a ball